Manasha-1204/PlantPulse/README.md

 ## Contact 📧

-For any queries or support, please contact us at [amrithanandini2003@gmail.com](mailto:amrithanandini2003@gmail.com). 📬
+For any queries or support, please contact us at [amrithanandini2003@gmail.com](mailto:amrithanandini2003@gmail.com).
+We're here to help you!📬

 Thank you for using PlantPulse!
 Let's revolutionize agriculture together. 🌾🚜